nayr31/OffGob/README.md

 [The Goblin Notebook](the-goblin.net) is an online-only website for notebook creation, and is a really good tool for it.
 However, sometimes one wants to have a local copy of their notebooks, and this is where OffGob comes in.

-OffGob is a tool that allows you to convert your exported Goblin notebooks into a file structure separated by column
+OffGob is a tool that allows you to convert your exported Goblin notebooks into a file structure separated by column and has support for any number of nested objects (limited by pythons recursion limit).

 ## Usage